temuair/fot/docs/classes/priest_guide.md

 **Extra Stats: 22**

-You can use any up to 8 of these stats (leaving yourself with 14) to replace any of the above requirements as necessary.
+You can use up to 8 of these stats (leaving yourself with 14) to replace any of the above requirements as necessary.
 Or, if you don't care about carrying over any stats when you subclass, you may use any remaining stats to meet the stat requirements.

 The "typical" items include: